 Mount Hardy South Ridge

-The pup and I slept in the car by the Swamp Creek pullout.
-So we could get an early start the next day.
-The next morning, we crossed Highway 20 to the east side.
+The pup and I slept in the car by the Swamp Creek pullout to get an early start.
+The following day, we crossed Highway 20 to the east side.
 Then we scrambled up Mount Hardy‘s south ridge.

 See more trip photos here.